 c.
 Only the Captain / acting Captain can dispute calls to an Official during the game in a courteous manner

 d.
-May request time outs
+Request time outs

 e.
 Verify final score on the score sheet at game’s end with initials

 1) All games are officiated by one BigBalls Game Official.